 \begin{theorem}[\cite{gammell_informed_2014}] With uniform sampling of the informed subset, $x \sim \text{Uniform}(X_{\text{informed}})$, the cost of the best solution, $c_{\text{best}}$, converges linearly to the theoretical minimum, $c_{\text{min}}$, in the absence of obstacles. \end{theorem}

-This linear convergence rate offers substantial improvements over the sublinear convergence of uniform sampling across the entire state space.
-Recent advances in bidirectional informed sampling techniques \cite{strub_ijrr22} further build upon this foundation to achieve even more efficient path planning.
+This linear convergence rate offers a substantial improvement over the sublinear convergence of uniform sampling over the entire state space.
+Recent advances in bidirectional informed sampling~\cite{strub_ijrr22} further build on this foundation to achieve even more efficient path planning.